thomas-lahc/flask-cas-ng/CONTRIBUTING.md

 ### Testing Dependencies

-Installation of Flask-CAS does not install the testing dependencies.
+Installation of flask-cas-ng does not install the testing dependencies.
 You will need to install `Nose` and `Mock`.
 The dependencies can be installed with pip.